 I can finally see his face.

+It’s me . . .
 Me!
-It’s me. . .
-Me at the gate looking so calm.
-Me with my fist up gripping the lines.
-I am the one smiling so smugly.
-I am the one who knows he has won.
+Me at the gate, appearing so calm.
+Me with my fist up, gripping the lines.
+I am the one who is smiling so smugly.
+I’m the one who knows he has won.

 And in a slow moving horror I helplessly watch.
 Watch as I start to laugh out loud (me laughing at me).
 Watch as my fist slowly rises up, then quickly jerks down.
 Watch as I step through the gate without looking back, but still laughing, laughing, laughing — as the wind picks up the pieces — the infinite Isopor pieces — and scatters them all to the heavens.